CharanS704/Ecommerce_Cucumber_Automation/README.md

 ## Concepts and features used:

 - Selenium 4 - To validate Web application via automation.
-- Cucumber - An open source which supports behavior driver development approach.
+- Cucumber - Tool which supports behavior driver development approach.
 - TestNG - To validate the expected results during execution using assertions.
  - JDBC - To interact with the data base in order to perform DB operations.
  - RestAssured - To interact with the API's and validate the response as per the requests.